 Our 2011 winner, LEO by Circle of Eleven, has had an amazing success since its New York premier in January, 2012.
-LEO has since been performed in Iran, New Zealand, Singapore, Montreal and returns for a reprise to the 2012 Edinburgh Fringe.
+LEO has since been performed in Iran, New Zealand, Singapore, Montreal and returned for a reprise to the 2012 Edinburgh Fringe - and will be back again in August, 2013!
 There are now two other LEOs in addition to Tobias Wegner's original, touring the globe.

-Our 2010 winner, Pants on Fire's Metamorphoses, was reprised at the Edinburgh Fringe 2011 at the Pleasance Theatre, after a six month tour following the New York Premier in January, 2011.
-They have been awarded a grant from Battersea Arts Council for a fully paid residency for the development of their second piece.
-Congratulations, P.O.F!
-We are anxiously awaiting their second production.
+Our 2010 winner, Pants on Fire's Metamorphoses, was reprised at the Edinburgh Fringe 2011 at the Pleasance Theatre, after a six month tour following the New York premiere in January, 2011.
+Pants on Fire will be showing their second piece, "Pinocchio", in Edinburgh at this year's Festival.
+We can't wait to see it!

 Our 2009 winner, “Little Gem” by Elaine Murphy continues to delight audience around the world.
 It played at The Flea Theater in January 2010 to wonderful reviews, notably from The NY Times.
 After sold our runs in Ireland, London and Paris—Little Gem returned to The Olympia Theater in its hometown of Dublin, before setting out on an extended tour of Australia and New Zealand late in 2010.
 Very busy year for first time playwright, Elaine Murphy.